Do Go On - 536 - FedEx Flight 705

 Priseless thong.

-Inside a monocle case.
+inside a monocle case.

-Oh, he'd never look there.
+Oh, you'd never look there.

-Never look there for a thong.
+Never looked there for a thong.

-What that thong, thong, thong, thong.
+What that thong, the thong, thong, thong, thong.

 It's fine.